How to Build a Truly Circular Packaging System

 The Role of Digital Traceability

-One of the biggest obstacles to circularity is lack of visibility.
-Many organizations can collect materials — but what happens after that is often a mystery.
+One of the biggest obstacles to circular packaging is the lack of visibility.
+Many organizations can collect materials, but what happens afterward often remains a mystery.

 The Benefits of Smarter Circular Systems